This blogsite is about Surviving Infant Surgery.

 Another blog also deserves mention here: Wendy P Williams has also battled trauma after infant surgery and her blog focuses on what she has learnt and gained from a long list of professional psychiatrists, therapists, and counselors who have written about or helped people after PTSD.

-Readers who want to learn more about any “lay” aspect of Infant Pyloric Stenosis (in other words, this is not a textbook for medical professionals) will find informative forums on sites such as BabyCenter / BabyCentre, MedHelp, PatientUK, and Topix.
-Facebook members have access to some wonderfully informative and supportive Group “Pages”, of which several are “closed” (able to be read only by those who have joined them): these include Awareness of Pyloric Stenosis, I had Pyloric Stenosis as a Baby, Make Pyloric Stenosis more Recognised, and Pyloric Stenosis Support Group.
+Readers who want to learn more about any “lay” aspect of Infant Pyloric Stenosis will find informative forums on sites such as BabyCenter / BabyCentre, MedHelp, PatientUK, and Topix.
+Facebook members have access to some wonderfully informative and supportive Group “Pages”, of which most are “closed” (able to be read only by those who have joined them): these include Awareness of Pyloric Stenosis, I had Pyloric Stenosis as a Baby, Make Pyloric Stenosis more Recognised, and (largest of all) the Pyloric Stenosis Support Group.

 This blog and several of the forum sites also record some people’s experiences with the adult form of Pyloric Stenosis – although this is more complex in its symptoms, cause and treatment.